on-associates/atob-webflow-scripts/README.md

 ## Functions that are used to set the calculations

-Div that holds the whole calculator and the sliding circle
+Div that holds the whole calculator with the sliding circle
 - id="shape"

 Number in the middle